Kruthikasv/Centralized_Healthcare_Information_system/README.md

 The entire database implementation was carried out using MySQL, ensuring robustness and reliability.
 Additionally, a partial prototype was developed on the MongoDB platform to explore the feasibility of this system in a NoSQL environment.
 There is also an integration of the MySQL database with Python.

-For the "Centralized Healthcare Information System" on GitHub, here’s a suggested structure for your README.md file, which you can adapt and expand based on the specific aspects of your project.
-This template will help others understand and use your project effectively:

 ## Features
 - **Centralized Patient Database:** Access comprehensive patient histories and critical health information from a single platform.
 - **Secure Communication:** Enables encrypted interactions between patients and healthcare professionals.